NORWOOD The village tax rate will drop to $10.35 per $1,000 of assessed value, a lower rate than it was in 2008, if the proposed budget is approved.

 Norwood has banned the use of the fire department headquarters below the municipal building for all nonofficial uses.
 In addition, the village has required more safety training for the department, as well as better documentation of which members are qualified for which tasks.

 One proposed new rule, which would have capped the departments membership at 45 members, was lifted.
-The membership now is capped at 60.
+The membership is now capped at 60.

-The cap initially was proposed amid fears that the Affordable Care Act would require communities to provide health care for volunteer fire departments.
+The cap initially was proposed amid fears the Affordable Care Act would require communities to provide health care for volunteer fire departments.
 This was not the case.

 If approved, the budget will take effect May 1.